Latest Posts

 How Arraylake is enabling scientific research.

-Background The University of Wisconsin is home to a research team called Advanced Baseline Imager Live Imaging of Vegetated Ecosystems (ALIVE).
+Background The University of Wisconsin-Madison is home to a research team called Advanced Baseline Imager Live Imaging of Vegetated Ecosystems (ALIVE).
 The team, working remotely and led by Prof. Paul Stoy, PhD, is building a gradient-boosting regression model using geostationary satellites to estimate terrestrial carbon and water fluctuations in near real-time.
 The team trains its models using GOES-R and other public satellite and meteorological datasets.
 In trying to process this data, they ran into the central problem when working with raster data for time series analysis – the data’s format, mainly NetCDF and GeoTIFF, is not conducive to time-series analysis.
 This experience inspired them to strive to create output datasets that are analysis-ready for various applications.
-During AMS 2024, …
+During AM…

 Read More